Marker Logo

 in this topic list: War, US Civil.
 In addition, it is included in the Booth's Escape, and the Maryland Civil War Trails series lists.
 A significant historical month for this entry is April 1999.

 Location.
 This marker has been replaced by another marker nearby.
 It was located near 39° 0.676′ N, 76° 23.85′ W. Marker was near Skidmore, Maryland, in Anne Arundel County.
-Marker could be reached from South Beach Road, 0.8 miles south of Oceanic Drive.
+It could be reached from South Beach Road 0.8 miles south of Oceanic Drive.
 The marker is in Sandy Point State Park, near the beach at the south end of the road, near the main bath house/summer store.
 Touch for map.
 Marker was at or near this postal address: 1100 East College Parkway, Annapolis MD 21409, United States of America.
 Touch for directions.

 John Wilkes Booth Marker with the Sandy Point Lighthouse in the background image.
 Click for full size.

-Photographed By A. Taylor, March 2, 2014
+Photographed by A. Taylor, March 2, 2014

 2. John Wilkes Booth Marker with the Sandy Point Lighthouse in the background